Course syllabus for Psychological Treatment, Including Psychotherapy

 The examiner decides whether, and if so how, absence from or unfulfillment of compulsory course elements can be made up for.
 Study results cannot be reported until the student has participated in or fulfilled compulsory course elements, or compensated for any absence/failure to fulfill in accordance with instructions from the examiner.
 Absence from or unfulfillment of a compulsory course element may imply that the student can not retake the element until the next time the course is offered.

-If a student is at risk of failing on modules 1 or 5, with client work under supervision, the student should be informed about this orally and in writing for example at the mid-way assessment meeting during the semester.
+If a student is at risk of failing module 1 or 5 (VFU), based on the ongoing examination, the student should be informed about this orally and in writing for example at the mid-way assessment meeting during the semester.
 Furthermore, a written plan of action for how the student will be able to achieve Pass level on the module should be established by the supervisor and the student, together with the module coordinator/examiner.
 This takes place so that the student is given the opportunity to improve his knowledge.

 The examiner can with immediate impact interrupt a student's VIL/VFU placement if the student shows such serious deficiencies in knowledge, skills or attitudes that the patient security or the patients' trust for the healthcare is jeopardised.
 If a clinical placement is interrupted in this way the student is deemed to have failed that element and to have used up one clinical placement opportunity.
 In such cases, an individual action plan should be set up stating which activities and tests are required before the student is qualified for a new clinical placement on this course.
 The number of times a student has the right to undergo such activities and examinations is limited to two times.